-Amounts for non-equity incentive plan compensation set out in the Summary Compensation Table and Grants of Plan-Based Awards are annual cash incentives under the Company's AIP.
-In 2014, the AIP was funded based 80% on FFO performance (for our Timberlands business) and RONA performance (for our Wood Products (Lumber and EP&D) and Cellulose Fibers businesses and for our CEO), and 20% based on the performance of each business segment against its business scorecard metrics approved in advance by the Compensation Committee, such as competitive performance, financial measures and performance against strategic goals.
-FFO and RONA are defined in "Compensation Discussion and Analysis-Compensation Components- Determination of Compensation-Short-Term Incentive Plan-AIP Performance Measures and Plan Mechanics" above.
-For staff functions, including the chief financial officer, AIP is funded based on the performance of each of the business segments (weighted one-third for each business segment).
+Amounts for non-equity incentive plan compensation set out in the Summary Compensation Table and Grants of Plan-Based Awards table are annual cash incentives under the Company's AIP.
+In 2015, the AIP was funded (i) 70% based on FFO performance (for our Timberlands business) and RONA performance (for our Wood Products and Cellulose Fibers businesses) and (ii) 30% based on the performance of each business segment against its business scorecard metrics approved in advance by the Compensation Committee, such as competitive performance, financial measures, operational excellence, people development and performance against strategic goals.
+FFO and RONA are defined in "Compensation Discussion and Analysis-Compensation Components-Determination of Compensation-Short-Term Incentive Plan-AIP Performance Measures and Plan Mechanics" above.
+For the CEO and corporate staff functions, including the chief financial officer, AIP is funded based on an average of actual funding of the AIP for the three businesses: Timberlands, Wood Products and Cellulose Fibers (based one-third on each business segment's funding).
 For each year a threshold, target and maximum goal is established by the Compensation Committee that represents 20%, 100% and 200% target funding levels for that portion of the funding.

-For 2014, the Compensation Committee set the threshold, target and maximum goals as follows:
+For 2015, the Compensation Committee set the threshold, target and maximum goals as follows:

-- for the Timberlands business, the FFO threshold for funding was set at \$553 million, target funding was set at \$692 million and maximum was set at \$865 million; - for the Wood Products (Lumber and EP&D) and Cellulose Fibers businesses, the RONA threshold for funding was set at 6%, target funding was set at 12% and maximum was set at 20%; and - for the CEO, the Company RONA threshold for funding was set at 6%, target funding level was 10% and maximum funding level was 17% RONA.
+- for the Timberlands business, the FFO threshold for funding was set at \$622 million, target funding was set at \$777 million and maximum was set at \$972 million; and - for the Wood Products and Cellulose Fibers businesses, the RONA threshold for funding was set at 6%, target funding was set at 12% and maximum was set at 22%.

-At the end of 2014, the Compensation Committee approved funding for the incentive pool based on performance against the pre-determined FFO and RONA targets and business scorecard metrics.
+At the end of 2015, the Compensation Committee approved funding for the incentive pool based on performance against the pre-determined FFO and RONA targets and business scorecard metrics.